What is TWA?

 TWA focuses its mission on private landowners and their ethical relationship to the land, and TWA concentrates on issues relating to private property, hunting and hunter rights, and conservation of our natural resources.

 TWA is governed by a Board of Directors, four statewide Officers, and an Executive Committee.
-The organization’s headquarters office is located in San Antonio, Texas.
+The organization’s headquarters office is located in New Braunfels, Texas.
 TWA has three main program areas: Conservation Legacy (youth and adult education), Hunting Heritage (Texas Youth Hunting Program and Texas Big Game Awards), and Issues and Advocacy.

 The future well-being of wildlife, game, nongame and rare species depends upon private landowners’ commitment to habitat.
 They are the real stewards of the land in their care.
 Motivated by what Aldo Leopold called a land ethic, enabled by sustainable markets and incentives, and nurtured by their association with the entire land, hunting and conservation communities…private landowners in Texas are achieving real conservation results.